guidoism/adulting/README.md

   to isolate problems.
 There's usally a maximum amount of electricity than can run through each circuit.
 Maybe 15 or 20 amps.
 If it's exceeded then the breaker trips.
+- You can clean with vinegar and you can clean with bleach, but never ever mix the two because the result is chlorine gas which is leathal.